Not being able to sleep is annoying enough. But if you feel tired and still can’t drift off, it can feel like your body is conspiring against you.

 We’ve covered advice for common times of life when hormones are their most disruptive, including:

 The fix: Talk to your healthcare provider or to a sleep specialist.
-They’ll be able to test you for sleep disorders and recommend the best treatments, which could be medication, lifestyle changes, a continuous positive airway pressure (CPAP) machine, or cognitive behavioral therapy for insomnia (CBT-I).
+They’ll be able to test you for sleep disorders and recommend the best treatments, which could be lifestyle changes, medication, or a continuous positive airway pressure (CPAP) machine for sleep apnea.

-Beyond sleep problems, health issues and medical conditions could be causing sleeplessness.
+Beyond sleep problems, health issues and medical conditions could be causing sleeplessness or daytime fatigue.

 These include: